 Why demand patterns matter

 When many moves cluster on the same day, crews face tighter first-load windows, less buffer for traffic or key delays, and knock-on effects for later jobs.
 High-demand periods also raise the chance that parking bays or loading spaces are already occupied, extending the kerb-to-door carry and adding handling time.
 Flexibility—especially a wider start window—lets teams route around congestion, adapt to building rules, and protect the schedule if the first pickup runs long.
+When demand tightens, it can change timing and pricing on Cambridge moves.
+A comparable pattern can be seen in man and van services in Royston.

-Typical CAMBRIDGE demand cycle
+Typical Cambridge demand cycle

-PeriodWhat changesOperational effect in CAMBRIDGE
+PeriodWhat changesOperational effect in Cambridge

 WeekendsHigher booking volume; residents at home; events and retail trafficReduced start-time flexibility, tighter loading windows, and slower urban routes near the historic core and retail corridors.